 Tabled in Parliament Date:

-In the first stage, the Commission was asked to address gaps in privacy protection for Victorian workers, in particular, surveillance by video, audio or tracking devices, e-mail and internet monitoring, physical and psychological testing, searching workers and their belongings, and the handling of personal information.
-The Commission was also asked how new technologies affect worker’s rights to privacy.
+In the first stage, the Commission was asked to address gaps in privacy protection for Victorian workers.
+In particular we considered surveillance by video, audio or tracking devices, e-mail and internet monitoring, physical and psychological testing, searching workers and their belongings, and the handling of personal information.
+The Commission was also asked how new technologies affect workers’ rights to privacy.

-The Commission published several papers to encourage community response: an issues paper in October 2002, an occasional paper in 2002 and an options paper in 2004.
-Extensive consultation throughout the review was augmented by expert roundtables.
-The Commission received more than 60 public submissions.
+The Commission published several papers to encourage community response: an issues paper in October 2002, an occasional paper in 2002 and an options paper in 2004 (see below).
+We consulted widely and also spoke with expert roundtables.
+We received more than 60 public submissions.

-The final report, tabled in Parliament on 5 October 2005, included 65 recommendations for a regulatory model that would open up privacy-invasive practices to scrutiny and ensure both employers and workers knew where they stood.
+The final report, tabled in Parliament on 5 October 2005, included 65 recommendations for a regulatory model.
+The model would ensure that there was scrutiny of practices that invaded peoples’ privacy.
+It would also ensure that both employers and workers knew where they stood.

 The second part of this project, Surveillance in Public Places, was finalised in June 2010 with a separate report.